 - Since Union’s inception, the church has sponsored a Boy Scout troop.

-- The congregation offers financial and volunteer support to the Franklin-Jefferson Neighborhood Community Association and Beacon.
+- The congregation offers financial and volunteer support to the Franklin-Jefferson Neighborhood Community Association and the Beacon Ministry.

 - It has established a number of assistance programs for the needy in the area, including a Food Pantry.